Markie45/kiwi.com-booking-flow/README.md

 ![Image 5](https://user-images.githubusercontent.com/57447158/88820032-18038a80-d1c1-11ea-96d5-c7e49b5fa418.png)

-> **Tip**: To avoid unnecessary complications when boarding, you must enter your given name and surname exactly as they appear on your passport or ID.
+> **Tip**: To avoid complications when boarding, enter your given name and surname exactly as they appear on your passport or ID.

 > **Tip**: If your passport or ID do not have an expiry daye, select the **No expiry** check box.